ogrefish/abb_model_demo/README.md

 ![oak seq nn loss curve plot](abb_model_demo/data/plots/oak_seq_nn_loss_curve.png)

 The predicted listing prices versus the actual listing prices of the validation set.
 The y=x ideal line is shown in white.
 No signs of banding or clipping, which may indicate the loss optimizer did not converge to a good minimum, are present.
-The blob is generally sloped in a good direction, altho the prediction precision shows there is room for improvement (see roadmap above and data set description below).
+The blob is generally sloped in a good direction.

 ![oak seq nn pred vs targ plot](abb_model_demo/data/plots/oak_seq_nn_pred_vs_targ.png)